christophersanborn/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 from a *public account* to a single blind account.
 On the blockchain, this balance is stored in a structure known as a "Pedersen Commitment".
-Direct inspection of the commitment object will reveal neither the balance contained within, nor the identity (public key) of the party which controls it.  *HOWEVER*, do note that, while the commitment object itself does not identify the *source* of the funds, there nevertheless exists in the blockchain a transaction in which "peters-public-registered-account" spent funds and produced the resulting
+Direct inspection of the commitment object will reveal neither the balance contained within, nor the identity (public key) of the party which controls it.
+However, do note that, while the commitment object itself does not identify the *source* of the funds, there nevertheless exists in the blockchain a transaction in which "peters-public-registered-account" spent funds and produced the resulting